wighawag/hardhat-deploy/README.md

 Instead of specifying the facets to cut out or cut in, which the diamond contract expects, you specify the facets you want to end up having on the deployed contract.

 `diamond.deploy` expect the facet as names.
-The name represent the compiled contract (artifact) name that going to be deployed as facet.
+The names represent contract to be deployed as facet.
 In future version you ll be able to specify deployed contract or artifact object as facet.

 To deploy a contract with 3 facet you can do as follow :